-November 7 Diwali - Hinduism, Jainism, Sikhism - Also called the "Festival of Lights," it celebrates the victory of good over evil, light over darkness, and knowledge over ignorance.
+October 31 Samhain/Beltane - Wicca/Pagan - A festival marking the end of the harvest season and the beginning of winter or the "darker half" of the year.
 November 12 The Birth of Bahá'u'lláh - Bahá'í - The anniversary of the birth of Bahá'u'lláh, prophet-founder of the Bahá'í faith, in Núr, Persia.
 The celebration includes feasting, prayers, and music.
-November 14 Guru Nanak Dev Ji's Birthday - Sikhism - The anniversary of Guru Nanak, the First Guru of the Sikhs and the founder of Sikhism.
+November 12 Guru Nanak Dev Ji's Birthday - Sikhism - The anniversary of Guru Nanak, the First Guru of the Sikhs and the founder of Sikhism.
 He was born in mid-November; the holiday is celebrated according to the lunar date.
-December 2-24 Advent - Christian - Advent is a season of spiritual preparation in observance of the birth of Jesus.
+December 1-24 Advent - Christianity - Advent is a season of spiritual preparation in observance of the birth of Jesus.
 In Western Christianity, it starts on the fourth Sunday before Christmas.
 In Eastern Christianity, the season is longer and begins in the middle of November.
-January 21-23 Mahayana New Year - Buddhism - In Mahayana countries the New Year starts on the first full moon day in January.
-January 21 Tu B'Shvat - Judaism - New Year's Day for Trees, and traditionally the first of the year for tithing fruit of trees.
+February 10 Tu B'Shvat - Judaism - New Year's Day for Trees, and traditionally the first of the year for tithing fruit of trees.
 Now a day for environmental awareness and action, such as tree planting.
-February 5 Lunar New Year - Confucianism, Daoism, Buddhism - Also known as the Spring Festival, an important festival celebrated at the turn on the traditional lunisolar Chinese calendar.
-March 2 Nineteen Day Fast - Bahá'í - Bahá'ís between 15 and 70 years of age do not eat or drink from sunrise to sunset and set aside time for prayer and meditation.
-March 6 Ash Wednesday - Christianity - The first day of Lent for Western Churches, a 40-day period of spiritual preparation for Easter.
+February 26 Ash Wednesday - Christianity - The first day of Lent for Western Churches, a 40-day period of spiritual preparation for Easter.
 In the Orthodox Church, this period is known as Great Lent and marks a six-week fast.
-March 21 Holi - Hinduism - A spring festival in India and Nepal dedicated to the god of pleasure, also known as the festival of colors.
-March 21 Nowrúz - Zoroastrian, Bahá'í - A traditional Iranian festival celebrating the first day of Spring and the Iranian New Year.
-Also celebrated as New Year's Day in Bahá'í tradition (Naw-Rúz), coinciding with the first day of spring and marking the end of the nineteen day fast.
-March 21 Purim - Judaism - The "Feast of Lots" marks the salvation of the Jews of ancient Persia from extermination.
-March 21 Magha Puja - Buddhism - Also known as Sangha Day, it commemorates the spontaneous assembly of 1,250 disciples, completely enlightened monks, in the historical Buddha's presence.
-April 19 Good Friday - Christianity - Known as Holy Friday in Eastern Christianity, it commemorates the Crucifixion of Jesus on the Friday before Easter.
-April 19-21 Theravada New Year - Buddhism - In Theravada countries the New Year is celebrated on the first full moon day in April.
-April 20-27 Passover - Judaism - The eight-day "Feast of Unleavened Bread" celebrates Israel's deliverance from Egyptian bondage.
-April 21 Festival of Ridvan - Bahá'í - Annual festival commemorating the 12 days when Bahá'u'lláh resided in a garden and proclaimed his mission as God's messenger for this age.
+March 1-19 Nineteen Day Fast - Bahá'í - Bahá'ís between 15 and 70 years of age do not eat or drink from sunrise to sun- set and set aside time for prayer and meditation.
+March 9 Magha Puja - Buddhism - Also known as Sangha Day, it commemorates the spontaneous assembly of 1,250 disciples, completely enlightened monks, in the historical Buddha's presence.
+March 10 Holi - Hinduism - A spring festival in India and Nepal dedicated to the god of pleasure, also known as the festival of colors.
+March 10 Purim - Judaism - The "Feast of Lots" marks the salvation of the Jews of ancient Persia from extermination.
+April 7-9 Theravada New Year - Buddhism - In Theravada countries the New Year is celebrated on the first full moon day in April.
+April 9-16 Passover - Judaism - The eight-day "Feast of Unleavened Bread" celebrates Israel's deliverance from Egyptian bondage.
+April 10 Good Friday - Christianity - Known as Holy Friday in Eastern Christianity, it commemorates the Crucifixion of Jesus on the Friday before Easter.
+April 20-May 1 Festival of Ridvan - Bahá'í - Annual festival commemorating the 12 days when Bahá'u'lláh resided in a garden and proclaimed his mission as God's messenger for this age.
 The first (April 21), ninth (April 29), and twelfth (May 2) days are celebrated as holy days when Bahá'ís suspend work.